m-joon-ixix/m-joon-ixix.github.io/index.md

 ## Research Interests

-- **Natural Language:** fact verification, knowledge conflicts, enhancing the accuracy of responses
+- **Natural Language:** question answering, knowledge conflicts, enhancing the controllability and robustness of language models

 ---

 ## News
 - **[Jun.
 2024]** 🔬 I started serving as a research intern at SNU Intelligent Data Systems Lab.
-- **[Mar.
-2024]** 🔬 I will participate in the Undergraduate Research Opportunity Program at SNU Visual Computing Lab, for a semester.
 - **[Feb.
 2024]** 🏫 I am temporarily leaving Dunamu, to focus on my studies.
 Wish me good luck!
 - **[Nov.
 2023]** 🏅 I am receiving the Semiconductor Specialized University Scholarship, hosted by Korea Institute for Advancement of Technology!
-- **[Mar.
-2023]** 🎉 I have finished my substitute military service as a skilled industrial personnel!
 - **[Mar.
 2021]** 👨‍💻 I am starting to work for Dunamu (Stockplus Backend Team), as a full time software developer.
 - **[Mar.
 2019]** 🐣 I have been admitted to Seoul National University!